• ROENFR

 (2) The monthly allowance is granted in full to members of the Plenary who participated in at least 4 meetings per month;

-(3) By way of exception from the provisions of paragraph (1), members of the Plenary who have not participated in at least 4 meetings per month, being mandated to represent CES at internal or international activities scheduled on the dates of the respective meetings, benefit from the full allowance.
+(3) By way of exception from the provisions of paragraph (1), members of the Plenary who have not participated in at least 4 meetings per month, being mandated to represent CES at internal or international activities scheduled on the dates of those meetings, benefit from the full allowance.

-(4) For the other meetings convened at which they were absent, members of the Plenary are obliged to present to the Executive Bureau justifying documents for the absence.
+(4) For the other meetings convened at which they were absent, members of the Plenary are obliged to present the Executive Bureau with justifying documents for the absence.

 CHAPTER IX